qorix-group/process_description/process/process_areas/verification/verification_concept.rst

 * **Comprehensive Coverage:** Test cases should cover all functional and tool requirements, including positive, negative, and boundary conditions.
 Specific attention should be given to corner cases and error handling.
 * **Requirements Testing:** Guarantees testing of Component, Feature, and Stakeholder requirements.
-* **Unit Testing:** Focus on isolating and testing individual units or components of the code.
+* **Unit Testing:** Focus on testing individual units or components of the code.
   Strive for high code coverage for branches and lines.
   Coverage goals are defined in the :need:`wp__verification__plan`.
+  Consider not mocking away libraries the unit uses, as long as you can obtain sufficient structural coverage from the unit testing with included/integrated libraries, as this reduces effort on integration testing.

   Use the following frameworks for unit testing: